ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 head(sites)
 ```

-As you can see, each site has an AreaID, an Area Code, information on locality, vegetation type, geographic coordinates and elevation.
+Each site has an AreaID, an Area Code, information on locality, vegetation type, geographic coordinates and elevation.
 You can also see that the sites are classified in Phytogeographic Domains.
 This is important because the `AreaCode` column, to which we'll be referring very often, is based on these `Domains` - the first three letters of an area code correspond to the `Domain` on which the site is located. <b>Sites beginning with Amz, are a part of the Amazon Domain; And stand for the Andes; Cer stands for Cerrado (South American savannas); Cha stands for Chaco woodlands, which is a mainly subtropical, shrubby, mostly deciduous and dry floristic formation.
 Pay attention to this, as this will be very important when looking for sub-groups in our dataset.</b>

 <b>Now it's time for us to load the correspondence matrix, a matrix indicating what species are present on which site, information that is vital to us in order to make a presence and abscence matrix.</b>